About the Program

 -Crystal Carlson, AB '06, currently working in the documentary field

 UCIJAM hosts a variety of skill-building workshops throughout the year.
 Programs include panel discussions, lecture-demonstrations, and hands-on workshops with professionals in the fields of journalism, music, filmmaking, fine arts, arts entrepreneurship and beyond.
 Panelists include practicing artists, arts administrators, critics, curators, art historians, and entrepreneurs.
 Recent guests have included journalist Sarah Koenig of “Serial,” President and COO of FX Networks, Chuck Saftler, jazz drummer Matt Wilson, author Samuel G. Freedman, artist Simone Leigh, poet and journalist Ted Genoways and many more.

 The Jeff Metcalf Internship Program is unique to the University of Chicago.
 It offers paid, substantive internships during the summer and the academic year exclusively to UChicago undergraduates.
-Each year, the Metcalf Program, in collaboration with UCIJAM offers over 150 opportunities to students.
+Each year, the Metcalf Program, in collaboration with UCIJAM offers over 200 opportunities to students.
 These internships take place at a variety of organizations around the world.
-Past Metcalf recipients have interned at the Metropolitan Museum of Art, The New Republic, The Second City, ABC News, CNN, Bloomberg, and Paramount Pictures, to name a few.
+Past Metcalf recipients have interned at the Metropolitan Museum of Art, The New Republic, The Second City, ABC News, CNN, Bloomberg and Paramount Pictures.

 JAMgrants are part of the Metcalf Program and can provide UChicago undergraduates with hands-on opportunities by supporting their work with professionals and small organizations that administer on-the-job mentoring and training in journalism, arts, and media.
 JAMgrants may support student work during the academic year in addition to the summer.
 JAMgrants have supported UChicago students’ work at Warner Brothers Records, LA Review of Books,the Guggenheim Museum, as well as opportunities to work with filmmakers, composers, graphic novelists and others.

 Stay up to date on UCIJAM events, programs, and job/internship opportunities by joining the listhost.
 Make sure to select UChicago Careers in Journalism, Arts, and Media.

 Support the Program